tguizelini/flutter-architecture/README.md

 1. Bloc Pattern

-2. Provider package for dependency injection
+2. GetIt package for dependency injection

-3. RxDart to manage states
+3. MobX to manage states

 4. SQFlite to work with SQLite